adinaliana/Project_4/Readme.md

-# Project 4: Custom Python Port Scanner Development
+# Custom Python Port Scanner Development

 **Objective:** To develop a fundamental port scanner in Python capable of identifying open ports on a target machine.
 This project demonstrates foundational scripting skills essential for penetration testing.